iipc/awesome-web-archiving/README.md

 * [Chronicler](https://github.com/CGamesPlay/chronicler) - Web browser with record and replay functionality. *(In Development)*
 * [Crawl](https://git.autistici.org/ale/crawl) - A simple web crawler in Golang. *(Stable)*
 * [crocoite](https://github.com/promyloph/crocoite) - Crawl websites using headless Google Chrome/Chromium and save resources, static DOM snapshot and page screenshots to WARC files. *(In Development)*
+* [DiskerNet](https://github.com/dosyago/DiskerNet) - A non-WARC-based tool which hooks into the Chrome browser and archives everything you browse making it available for offline replay. *(In Development)*
 * [F(b)arc](https://github.com/justinlittman/fbarc) - A commandline tool and Python library for archiving data from [Facebook](https://www.facebook.com/) using the [Graph API](https://developers.facebook.com/docs/graph-api). *(Stable)*
 * [freeze-dry](https://github.com/WebMemex/freeze-dry) - JavaScript library to turn page into static, self-contained HTML document; useful for browser extensions. *(In Development)*
 * [grab-site](https://github.com/ArchiveTeam/grab-site) - The archivist's web crawler: WARC output, dashboard for all crawls, dynamic ignore patterns. *(Stable)*